swilliams/DB5-Swift/README.md

 **DB5-Swift** ported by [Scott Williams](http://swilliams.me)

+*Now up to date with Xcode 6 Beta 6.*

 ## App Configuration via Plist

 By storing colors, fonts, numbers, booleans, and so on in a plist, we were able to iterate quickly on our app [Vesper](http://vesperapp.co/).